caydel/CoreTranslator/README.md

 * Run the published `exe` in your ASP.NET Core app root folder
     - Under your app root folder, there shall be `Views` folder and `Models` folder.
 * Input your bing translate API key.
 Get it [here](https://portal.azure.com)

-The Core Translator won't override any existing translation nor resources files.
-If your content was already surrounded with `@Localizer[""]`, we won't touch it.

 ## Caution